igorkovalchuk/xamarin-forms-android-linux-tools/README.md

 NEW: clean.sh

+NEW: xbuild.sh and xfast.sh - use it instead of build.sh and fast.sh where it fails with Net Standard libraries;

+NEW: utils_debug_flag.sh - to see the number of a line (in logcat) if you have an Exception;

 Use localize-app.sh to create the AppResources.designer.cs class file.

 localize-base.sh is an example how to compile the second resx, for example, BaseResources.resx to the class file.